cloudbring/v1-convex/docs/testing-guide.md

 - Bun's test runner is **incompatible** with our testing setup
 - Using `bun test` will break convex-test, @amiceli/vitest-cucumber, and coverage reporting

+> Canonical reference: See `AGENTS.md` at the repo root.
+That document is the single source of truth for test commands, Vitest projects, Turbo tasks, and CI usage.
+This page summarizes key points and examples.

 ### Always Use These Commands

 ```bash